reesjones/reesjones.github.io/_site/README.md

-# reesjones.github.io
-This is the source code for a redesigned [openscience.us](http://openscience.us) using Bootstrap, Liquid templates, and the Jekyll framework.

-# Theme
-The theme used in this site is based on the [Yeti theme](http://bootswatch.com/yeti/) from bootswatch.com.
+This is my temporary github site based on the (BlackDoc theme)[https://github.com/karloespiritu/BlackDoc].

+I will eventually replace it with my own custom Jekyll theme.